pctn0007/Attesa/README.md

 ### Full Release App Directory: Attesa 1.2

 Documentation and milestone notes are located in Documentation Directory.
-Atessa Source Code located in Attesa_Module_3.
+Older Atessa Source Code located in Attesa_Module_3.
 Other components in respective directories.